kartikprabhu20/YourEuro/docs/_posts/2019-04-15-TeamPresentation.md

 <h1>Team Members</h1><br/>
 <h3>Kartik Prabhu</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/karthik.jpeg?raw=true" width="200" height="200">
-<p>"Personally I love coding and a strive for optimisation.
-But one of the core qualities which I lack Is knowledge sharing .
-I believe working in a team would help me overcome this gap.
+<p>"Personally, I love coding and a strive for optimisation and perfection.
+One of the core qualities which I lack Is knowledge sharing .
+I believe working in a team would help me bridge this skill and boost the overall team work.
 As the saying goes “Don’t just look at the end result, look at the intermediate process as well”, this course will make us learn A to Z of software engineering and not just the C for coding part".</p>
 <h3>Anitha Bhat Talagini Ashoka</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/Anitha.jpeg?raw=true" width="200" height="200">
 <p>"Being a curious head I always loved learning new things.
 Developing an app in the Android operating system will not only enhance my coding skills but will also help me to explore new development environment.
 This course will nurture me to complete my zeal to become a GOOD Software Engineer with boosting up my team working skills".</p>